Utah Rep. Maloy offers tepid criticism of some White House spending cuts at town hall

 Kennedy is a family doctor and former state senator.
 His district spans the entire eastern border of the state and groups vastly different communities, from the winter resort town of Park City, to the urban center of Provo, down to the red rock recreation hub of Moab.

 Voters from both parties said after the town hall they had hoped to hear more about Social Security.
-Dozens of the program's offices across the country are slated to close due to actions taken by Elon Musk's Department of Government Efficiency.
+Dozens of the program's offices across the country are slated to close because of actions taken by Elon Musk's Department of Government Efficiency.

 “Something will have to be done about Social Security because otherwise it’s going to collapse,” he said.
 “I know as somebody who’s younger, at the current trajectory, I’m probably not going to be able to use the program.
 So I support the budget cuts Trump is doing.”